 Bilateral disease has a less favorable prognosis.

-The initial imaging is done by ultrasound.
+The initial imaging is usually done by ultrasound.
 Smaller tumors will be seen to move synchronous with the kidney.
 Large tumors will not move.

-It is often possible to detect a remnant of the kidney draped around the tumor, the claw sign.
+As mentioned before, it is often possible to detect a remnant of the kidney draped around the tumor, the claw sign.
 The remnant can have a dilated calyx due to obstruction of the pelvis.

-10% of nephroblastomas have fine calcifications.
+10% of the nephroblastomas have fine calcifications.

 Search for enlarged para-aortal lymph nodes.

 Search with color Doppler for patency of the renal vein and of the inferior caval vein, as a nephroblastoma tends to grow into the renal vein and inferior caval vein.